tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ### Run the Application

-To run the application, you can either use the `flask` command or python’s `-m` switch with `Flask`.
+To run the application, you can either use the `flask` command or Python’s `-m` switch with `Flask`.
 Before you can do that you need to tell your terminal the application to work with by exporting the `FLASK_APP` environment variable.
 Also, during development, you should turn on the debugging mode by setting the `FLASK_ENV` environment variable to `development`.
 Run the following commands if you're on **Linux/MacOS**:

 ```bash
 export FLASK_APP=hello.py